Asuka Langley Soryu: Conception

 For Asuka's psychology, Anno relied on his personality, as with the other characters in the series.
-Staff originally inserted her after the first six episodes to lighten the tones of the series.
+Staff originally inserted her after the first six episodes to lighten the tone of the series.
 She was presented with an exhilarating personality without foreshadowing her eventual depressing moments in the latter half.
 Anno said that he didn't intend to go "that far" at first and that he didn't completely grasp the character of Asuka until he made her "Are you stupid?" (あんたバカ?, Anta baka?) catchphrase, with which the character was definitively born.
 During the series's first airing, the director began to criticize otaku, Japanese obsessed animation fans, accusing them of being excessively closed and introverted; therefore, he changed the atmosphere of the second half of the series, making the plot darker, violent, and introspective.
 Asuka's story reflected the changes: although she had been introduced in an essentially positive role, her character became increasingly dramatic and introverted, going against the expectations and the pleasure principle of anime fans.
-In the twenty-second episode, Anno focused on Asuka's emotional situation, harassed by her first menstrual cycle, but not considering himself capable of exploring such a feminine theme, he condensed everything into a single scene.
+In the twenty-second episode, "Don't Be", Anno focused on Asuka's emotional situation, harassed by her first menstrual cycle, a theme already presented in Gunbuster, but not considering himself capable of exploring such a feminine theme, he condensed everything into a single scene.

+Animator Mitsuo Iso, who also wrote "Lilliputian Hitcher", contributed several ideas during the series' production.
+In one of his early drafts, Asuka's father appeared alongside Gendo Ikari.
+Iso's ending instead had Asuka lead the defense of Nerv against a nuclear attack alongside a mysterious one-eyed man, later revealed to be Kaji, who had been presumed dead.
+She then attempted a kamikaze attack to protect him, helped Shinji and Misato escape, and ultimately reconciled with Rei.
 Miyamura's interpretation was also important for Asuka's characterization.
 During the production of the last episodes Anno inserted scenes in which staff represented Asuka with simple hand-drawn sketches, remaining satisfied with the result, saying: "After having drawn Asuka with a marker, as soon as Yuko Miyamura gave it her voice, it was more Asuka than ever".
-Furthermore, the author's original intent was to insert a long live action segment for the film The End of Evangelion (1997) centered on the character.
-The original segment focused on a normal day of Asuka, who would wake up in an apartment after drinking and spend the night with Tōji Suzuhara, with whom she would embark on a sexual and sentimental relationship.
+Furthermore, the author's original intent was to insert a long live-action segment for the film The End of Evangelion (1997) centered on the character.
+The original segment focused on a normal day of Asuka, who would wake up in an apartment after drinking and spend the night with Toji Suzuhara, with whom she would embark on a sexual and sentimental relationship.
 Misato Katsuragi would have been the roommate in the apartment next to her; Rei Ayanami would have been her colleague and her senpai.
-In the alternate universe of live action, Shinji would never have existed; walking the streets of Tokyo-2, however, Asuka would hear his voice calling her.
+In the live-action alternative universe, Shinji would never have existed; walking the streets of Tokyo-2, however, Asuka would hear his voice calling her.